PhiTux/schoco/README.md

 ## Progress
-**Progress is far (around 80% ?)! <ins>All</ins> important and difficult key-features are working!
+**Progress is far (around 90% ?)! <ins>All</ins> important and difficult key-features are working!
 The Online-IDE is working and projects can be transformed into homeworks which are then editable by the pupils.
-Teachers can already see and view all pupils solutions and their results of JUnit-Tests ✨**
+Teachers can see and view all pupils solutions and their results of JUnit-Tests ✨**

-Even a completed task just means, that the specific base-work is done, but that the feature might still need some fine tuning...
+**From now on, there are just a few more features missing (and polishing here and there of course...**

 - [x] Usermanagement (Registration an login for teachers and pupils) and extended rights for teachers
 - [x] Classroom-management (Creation of courses and assigning pupils to courses)
 - [x] Create a new Java-Project based on a Hello-World-template